Kirk Cousins Player Prop Bets for NFL Week 6 | Minnesota vs. Carolina 10/17/2021

 Kirk Cousins Player Prop Bets for NFL Week 6 - Minnesota vs. Carolina

-In advance of placing any prop bet wagers on Kirk Cousins for Sunday's game, which starts at 1:00 PM ET on FOX, here are some insights and stats to consider to make the best bets.
-Cousins' Minnesota Vikings (2-3) and the Carolina Panthers (3-2) square off in a Week 6 matchup from Bank of America Stadium in Charlotte, North Carolina.
+There will be player props available for Kirk Cousins ahead of Sunday's NFL action at 1:00 PM ET live on FOX.
+This Week 6 matchup sees Cousins' Minnesota Vikings (2-3) take on the Carolina Panthers (3-2) at Bank of America Stadium in Charlotte, North Carolina.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.